Have you ever looked at your net filled with your latest catch and thought, what type of carp even is that? I know I certainly did in the beginning.

 Leather carp have near enough no scales apart from an occasional row across the dorsal line and the base of the tale.
 A “perfect” leather carp has no scales at all.

-Leather carps colour can range from dark green to a dark bronze.
+Leather carp’s colour can range from dark green to dark bronze.

 The anal fin often has fewer rays than commons and mirrors and the dorsal fin is often imperfect

-The Cruician Carp is yet another member of the carp family and is the smallest out of them all.
+The Cruician Carp is yet another member of the carp family and is the smallest.

-It shows up widely across Europe and can even be found as far north as the Arctic Cirlcle in Scandinavian countries.
+It shows up widely across Europe and can even be found as far north as the Arctic Circle in Scandinavian countries.

-They are able to survive in conditions that many other fishes are unable to deal with, including the smallest of weedy, muddy pools to extremely cold waters.
+They can survive in conditions that many other fishes cannot deal with, including the smallest of weedy, muddy pools to extremely cold waters.

-Catching a large cruician carp can be rather challenging as they are the most delicate feeders from the carp family.
+Catching a large crucian carp can be challenging as they are the most delicate feeders of the carp family.

 Instead of gulping in baits crucian carp tend to nudge the bait and suck very gently to check for our hooks.